oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 5 Conformance

+In the only subsection of this section, the conformance targets and clauses are listed.
+The clauses matching the targets one to one, are listed in separate sub-subsections of the targets listing subsection.

+Informative Comments:

+>The order in which targets, and their corresponding clauses appear is somewhat arbitrarily as there is no natural order on such diverse roles participating in the document exchanging ecosystem.
+>
+>Except for the target **CSAF document** all other 12 targets span a taxonomy of the complex CSAF ecosystems existing in and between diverse security advisory generating, sharing, and consuming communities.
+>
+>In any case, there are no capabilities organized in increasing quality levels for targets because the security advisory sharing communities follow the chain link model.
+>Instead, a single minimum capability level for every target is given to maintain important goals of providing a common framework for security advisories:
+>* Fast production, sharing, and actionable consummation of security advisories
+>* Consistent end to end automation through collaborating and not competing "actors"
+>* Clear baseline across the communities per this specification
+>* Additional per community cooperative extensions which may flow back into future updates of this specification

 ## 5.1 Conformance Targets

 This document defines requirements for the CSAF file format and for certain software components that interact with it.
 The entities ("conformance targets") for which this document defines requirements are:

 * **CSAF document**: A security advisory text document in the format defined by this document.
 * **CSAF producer**: A program which emits output in the CSAF format.